tgoossens/tinythinfilm/README.md

 is still lacking.

  ##  Very fast Ray Optics approximation
+- Focused light from ideal circular lens
-- Very fast Ray Optics approximations for lenses with vignetting
+- Focused light from lenses with vignetting

  ## Wave optics
 - Light focused from circular apertures: on and off-axis